throw-away-qq/throw-away-qq.github.io/README.md

 #### Senior Data Scientist at Times Internet - Economic Times
 * *Economic Times Newsletter*: Created news recommendation pipeline for 1.5 million users to increase click-through rate from 4.8% to 15.3% using Apache Airflow for scheduling, monitoring, and logging
-* *News Summarisation API*: Google’s Pegasus-Large Model customized for ET markets data and finetuned for English Summarization.
+* *News Summarisation using LLM*: Google’s Pegasus-Large Model finetined for ET markets data summarization.
 Built Flask API as an endpoint which is currently in production

-* *Summarization for Indic Languages*: Tested on various statistical summarization methods for Bangla, Tamil, Telugu, Malyalam, Marathi and Gujarati News
+* *Summarization for Indic Languages*: Tested summarization models for Bangla, Tamil, Telugu, Malyalam, Marathi and Gujarati News

 * *Keyword Recommendation for Articles (BERT + Solr)*: Designed a system for recommending Keywords for articles using Solr.
 Indexed Wikipedia data in solr search engine.
 Used BM25 for coarse search and BERT